-2.5 Building the Gnometris project from the command-line
+2.4 Building the gnometris project from the command line

-Gnometris is an ARM Linux application that you can run and debug on your target.
-The supplied project contains prebuilt image binaries for the Gnometris application.
-Use these instructions to rebuild the project.
+gnometris is an ARM Linux application that you can run and debug on your target.
+The supplied project contains prebuilt image binaries.
+Use these instructions to rebuild the project from the command line.

-- 1. Download the optional package containing the example Linux distribution project and the compatible headers and libraries from the ARM website. - 2.
-Extract both the gnometris and distribution example projects from the relevant ZIP archive files into a working directory. - 3.
+- 1. Download the DS-5 Linux example distribution from https://silver.arm.com/browse/DS500 (registration required) and extract it into a working directory. - 2.
+Extract the contents of the Linux_examples.zip archive file located in <DS-5_install_directory>/examples/ into the working directory.
+This zip file includes the gnometris example project source. - 3.
 Open the DS-5 Command Prompt command-line console or a Unix bash shell. - 4.
-Navigate to ... \ARMLinux \gnometris. - 5.
+Navigate to ../<working-directory>/gnometris. - 5.
 At the prompt, enter make.

-The Gnometris example contains a Makefile to build the project.
+The gnometris example contains a Makefile to build the project.
 The Makefile provides the usual make rules: clean, all, and rebuild.

-When you build the Gnometris project, it produces the following applications:
+When you build the gnometris project, it produces the following applications: